archclassroom/git-for-gits/README.rst

 - git-checkout(1)

-.. tip:: Use ``git commit --amend`` to reword and/or change the last commit.
+.. note:: Use ``git commit --amend`` to reword and/or change the last commit.

 __ https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html